• Skip to main content

 I hope this has helped you decide how you’d like to add a sidekick to your own one-on-one (or small party!)
 D&D game!
 We’d love to know in the comments below which sidekicks you’ve tried out and how the new mechanics are working for you!

-This post may contain affiliate links which means that, at no cost to you, we receive a small commission when you follow the link and make a purchase.
+This post may contain affiliate links which means that—at no cost to you—we receive a commission when you follow the link and make a purchase.

-If you like what you’re reading, please consider supporting the blog by purchasing our adventures and supplements in our shop or on DMsGuild or sponsoring us on Patreon.
-We’d also love for you to follow us on Twitter and Instagram.
+If you like what you’re reading, please consider supporting the blog by purchasing our adventures and supplements in our shop or sponsoring us on Patreon.
 We appreciate you so much!
-Thank you for reading. – Beth and Jonathan
+Thank you for joining us on this adventure! – Beth and Jonathan

 Loved the article, a lot of good advice but I see a similar common mistake these sidekick articles have and that’s the common statement of essentials kit only taking the party and sidekicks to level 6.
 Having the kit myself I can confirm you are given a code to redeem on dnd beyond which gives you 3 additional sets of campaign adventures which takes your players and sidekicks to level 12 and each set has the appendix sections at the end to advise on sidekick progression throughout the extra campaign adventures!